A Comprehensive Survey on Heart Sound Analysis in the Deep Learning Era: Future Research Directions and Open Issues

-\sstitle{Performance improvement} Although automated auscultation is ideally expected to replace human analysis, model performance can be a bottleneck for applying automated auscultation to clinical usages.
-False negative predictions can result in delayed or missed therapies and aggravated condition.
-In future efforts, i) automated auscultation will be required to achieve very good performance and consider the difference between individuals in the context of personalised healthcare.
-The current research studies are mostly based on heart sounds only, while many types of individual information such as age can affect model performance~\cite{thompson2019artificial}.
-Therefore, how to integrate individual information will be a question for performance improvement. ii) In terms of ML and DL, we are currently witnessing the advent and adoption of foundation models \cite{bommasani2021opportunities} (pre-)trained on large to big data.
-We have already seen and listed above several approaches using pre-trained often self-supervised learnt models.
-However, one can expect even bigger models to appear with the potential emergence of abilities directly related to heart sound analysis as a `downstream' task.
-On the other hand, the upcoming era of foundation models is expected to be marked by homogenisation, and it remains to be seen if the diversity of heart sound analysis approaches reported herein will indeed converge to a few large data trained models over the next years \cite{bommasani2021opportunities}. iii) Furthermore, human-machine collaboration will be very promising to improve the system performance and provide more accurate diagnosis and in-time treatments for patients.
-Human-machine classification can be a solution to combine both machines' predictions and human's (crowd workers' and experts') predictions for more precise diagnosis~\cite{callaghan2018mechanicalheart}.
-In~\cite{callaghan2018mechanicalheart}, data samples predicted with high uncertainties were sent to crowd workers for majority voting; similarly, samples will be sent to an expert according to a certainty threshold of predictions from the crowd.
+\sstitle{Performance improvement} Although automated auscultation is ideally expected to replace human analysis, model performance can be a bottleneck for applying automated auscultation to clinical usage.
+False negative predictions can result in delayed or missed therapies and aggravated conditions.
+In future efforts, i) automated auscultation will be essential to achieve high performance and should account for individual differences in the context of personalised healthcare.
+The current research studies are mostly based on heart sounds, while many types of individual information such as demographics can affect model performance~\cite{thompson2019artificial}.
+Such individual information can be encoded as inputs for DL models.
+Additionally, electronic health records (EHR) information can be integrated to prompt personalisation.
+Heart sound analysis can be implemented based on heart sounds and relevant medical history, \re{thereby} providing targeted and timely diagnosis~\cite{zhao2021eires,thang2015evaluation,nguyen2022detecting}.
+A long-term dynamic analysis model is also essential for precise diagnosis, taking into account changes in medical status. ii) In terms of ML and DL, the field is currently witnessing the advent and adoption of foundation models \cite{bommasani2021opportunities} (pre-)trained on large-scale datasets.
+Several approaches using pre-trained models have been observed and listed in this work.
+However, one can expect even larger models to emerge with the potential for abilities directly related to heart sound analysis as a `downstream' task.
+On the other hand, the upcoming era of foundation models is expected to be marked by homogenisation, and it remains to be seen if the diversity of heart sound analysis approaches reported herein will indeed converge to a few large data-trained models over the next years \cite{bommasani2021opportunities}. iii) Furthermore, human-machine collaboration holds great promise for improving system performance~\cite{nguyen2014reconciling,nguyen2015smart,nguyen2015tag,hung2019handling} and providing more accurate diagnoses and timely treatments for patients.
+Human-machine classification can combine both machine predictions and human input (from crowd workers and experts) to achieve more precise diagnoses~\cite{callaghan2018mechanicalheart}.
+In~\cite{callaghan2018mechanicalheart}, data samples predicted with high uncertainty were sent to crowd workers for majority voting.
+Similarly, samples will be forwarded to an expert based on a certainty threshold derived from predictions made by the crowd.